and3rson/telemux/README.md

 # Tips & common pitfalls

+## tgbotapi.Update vs tm.Update confusion

+Since `Update` struct from go-telegram-bot-api already provides most of the functionality, telemux implements its own `Update` struct which embeds the `Update` from go-telegram-bot-api.
+Main reason for this is to add some extra convenient methods.

 ## Getting user/chat/message object from update

 When having handlers for wide filters (e. g. `Or(And(IsText(), IsEditedMessage()), IsInlineQuery())`) you may often fall